T.O.T.S.

-T.O.T.S. (also known as Tiny Ones Transport Service) is an American computer-animated children's television series created by Travis Braun, The series debuted on Disney Junior on June 14, 2019.
-It focuses on Pip and his friend Freddy who tend baby animals during their lives at a transporting service nursery.
+T.O.T.S., also known as Tiny Ones Transport Service, is an American animated children's television series created by Travis Braun.
+The series debuted on Disney Junior on June 14, 2019.
+It focuses on Pip and his friend Freddy who tend to baby animals during their lives at a transporting service nursery.

-Plot
+Premise

 Pip and Freddy are two delivery birds in-training at T.O.T.S. (the Tiny Ones Transport Service).
 T.O.T.S. is a place where baby animals are nursed before being delivered to their families.

 When a baby is ready for delivery, they are placed in a crate having colored edges indicating the gender of the baby: blue (male) or pink (female).
 When the baby reaches their family, Pip and Freddy, as with all delivery birds, would photograph the family with their computer tablet, called a FlyPad, for confirmation.

-Besides delivering babies, Pip and Freddy also learn to solve problems under the guidance of K.C and Captain Candace Beakman, along with the other delivery storks.
+Besides delivering babies, Pip and Freddy also learn to solve problems under the guidance of K.C. and Captain Candace Beakman, along with the other delivery storks.